 Social Services/Case Management

 A care manager assists each patient and family with counseling, education, individualized discharge planning and community referrals to aid in the transition to home.

-Patients requiring inpatient rehabilitation may be admitted to Jim Thorpe Rehabilitation at Comanche County Memorial Hospital.
+Patients requiring inpatient rehabilitation may be admitted to Physical Rehabilitation Center of Southwest Oklahoma at Comanche County Memorial Hospital.

 Under the supervision of a physiatrist (a physician who specializes in rehabilitation), a treatment team of physicians, nurses, therapists, dietitians, social workers and case managers work together with patients and their families to set realistic goals, develop treatment plans and monitor progress of all patients.

 Patients and their family are very important members of this team, and are encouraged to ask questions throughout their stay.
 The more our patients understand about why they require rehabilitation, how their program works, and what to expect in the future, the more effective we can be in working together.

 The entire treatment team meets weekly to review each patient’s goals and progress.
 Following this meeting, a clinician meets with the patient or family, as appropriate, to share new goals and information.
 Our nurses and other team members are always available to answer questions.

 Whenever possible, we encourage prospective patients and their families to visit the Rehabilitation Center prior to admission to become familiar with the program and staff and to discuss expectations for the patient’s rehabilitation.